vegapunk-hiroshi/AED-Location-Map-API/README.md

 ## How to run docker container

-docker build --tag aed-location-map ./
+docker build --tag aed-map ./

 First build the docker image from the Dockerfile.